joao-ponte/Investopedia/README.md

 ## Features
-The Ivestopedia app provides the following features:
+The Investopedia app provides the following features:

 Cryptocurrency Overview:
 - Explore a comprehensive table view of cryptocurrencies.
 - Click on a cryptocurrency to access detailed information.
 - View essential data such as name, symbol, market cap, volume, and price.
-- Save cryptocurrencies to your favorites for quick access (feature in development).
+- Save cryptocurrencies to your favourites for quick access.

 Financial Term Dictionary:
 - Browse a curated collection of financial terms and their definitions.